vdamani/cse15l-lab-reports/lab-report-4.md

 ![A](ss6.png)

 5. `System.out.println(f.toString() + “is a directory.”);` < esc >
-- Type print statement and escape from Insert Mode
+- Type print statement and escape from Insert Mode.

 ![SOP](ss7.png)

 6. `:wq`